Byzantine Athens Tour

-A family friendly tour of the glorious history of the Byzantine Empire through distinct monuments of Byzantine Athens.
+A family friendly guided tour in the glorious history of the Byzantine Empire

 1st stop: We will begin our visit from the church of Panaghia Kapnikarea.
 It is estimated that the church was built sometime in the 11th century, perhaps around 1050.
 As it was common with the early Christian churches, this was built over an ancient Greek pagan temple dedicated to the worship of a goddess, possibly Athena or Demeter.